thelia/memo-book/src/05-modules.md

 ## Routing

-Thelia uses the Symfony-cmf Routing component, so it's possible to declare AS many routers AS are needed and add them in this routing component.
+Thelia uses the Symfony-cmf Routing component, so it's possible to declare as many routers as are needed and add them in this routing component.
 If you need to add a router you can do it in two different ways